 Hardwood is a beautiful option to transform your home and improve resale value.
-With so many different species and color options to choose from, how do you make a decision on what the best choice is?
+With so many different species and color options to choose from, how can you determine the best choice?
+That’s where we come in!
+At Cherry City Interiors & Design, we can help you select from a variety of prefinished hardwood floors.
+Below are brands we feature in our showroom:

 You can walk on your floor immediately